-Securities and Exchange Commission rules that took effect in December 2000 require that for all votes of stockholders the proxy statement include a report of the Audit Committee addressing several matters identified in the rules.
+Securities and Exchange Commission rules that took effect in 2000 require that for all votes of stockholders the proxy statement include a report of the Audit Committee addressing several matters identified in the rules.
 In addition, the SEC requires that any written charter adopted by the Audit Committee be included as an attachment to the proxy statement at least once every three years.
-The Audit Committee adopted an updated written charter on May 24, 2000, a copy of which is included in this proxy statement as Appendix A.
+The Audit Committee adopted an updated written charter in 2000, a copy of which was included in the proxy statement issued in connection with the Company's 2001 annual meeting of stockholders.